SAP-archive/docs/concepts/bot_builder/code_webhook.md

-## How looks your code?
+## Checking your code

-Copy-paste this snippet in a file, install the dependencies and run the file.
+Copy and paste this snippet in a file, install the dependencies, and run the file.

 JS:
 <span class="code">npm install express body-parser --save</span>